 Comprehensive Basic Science Exam (CBSE)

-Students are required to take the CBSE at the end of their final Foundations of Medicine semester.
-An unexcused absence from the CBSE will result in a failing grade for the Foundations of Medicine course.
-On the rare occasion a student may be excused from taking the first attempt in Dominica as scheduled at the end of basic sciences, an excused absence will prevent the student from failing the FM course, but not prevent a “0” being recorded as their first attempt.
+Students are required to take the NBME CBSE at the end of their final Medical Sciences semester.
+An unexcused absence from the NBME CBSE will result in a failing grade for the Foundations of Medicine course.
+On the rare occasion a student may be excused from taking the first attempt as scheduled at the end of Medical Sciences, an excused absence will prevent the student from failing the FM course, but not prevent a “0” being recorded as their first attempt.
 Students must obtain a passing score, as determined by the Dean, prior to being verified to take USMLE Step 1.